Duality of Lipschitz-free spaces over ultrametric spaces: Introduction

-In Section~\ref{sec:dual-lipschitz-free} we also show that our predual $Y$ coincides with the predual given by Dalet \cite{MR3376824} when $M$ is a proper ultrametric space.

-The second half of Section~\ref{sec:dual-lipschitz-free} we study $M$-ideals.
+The second half of Section~\ref{sec:dual-lipschitz-free}, we study $M$-ideals.
 We denote by $\lip^u_0(M)$ the Banach space of all uniformly locally flat functions in $\Lip_0(M)$ that are also flat at infinity.
 See the Preliminaries section below for definitions.
 It is known that if $M$ is any proper metric space, then for any $\varepsilon > 0$, $\lip_0^u(M)$ is $(1+\varepsilon)$-isometric to a subspace of $c_0$.
 This was shown by Kalton \cite[Theorem~6.6]{MR2068975} for compact metric spaces and extended to proper metric spaces by Dalet \cite[Lemma~3.9]{MR3376824}.
 It follows that $\lip_0^u(M)$ is an $M$-ideal in $\Lip_0(M)$ when $M$ is a proper metric space such that $\lip_0^u(M)$ is a predual of $\mathcal{F}(M)$.
 We show that for any ultrametric space $M$, $\lip_0^u(M)$ is an $M$-ideal in $\Lip_0(M)$.
-If, in addition, $M$ is spherically complete, then the predual $Y$ of $\mathcal{F}(M)$ that we construct coincides with $\lip^u_0(M)$ whenever $M$ is proper.
-Furthermore, $Y$ is an $M$-ideal in its bidual $\Lip_0(M)$ if and only if $M$ is proper.
+For spherically complete $M$, our predual $Y$ of $\mathcal{F}(M)$ is an $M$-ideal in its bidual $\Lip_0(M)$ if and only if $M$ is proper.

 In~\cite{MR4472717}, Werner asked whether for all compact metric spaces $M$, the space $\lip_0^u(M)$ is an $M$-ideal of $\Lip_0(M)$.
-We answer this question negatively by giving an example of a (non-ultrametric) compact metric space for which this is not the case.
+In Example~\ref{exmp:noWerner}, we answer this question negatively by giving an example of a (non-ultrametric) compact metric space for which this is not the case.

 Finally, in Section~\ref{sec:strongly-extr-points}, we show that for an ultrametric space $M$, the space $\Lip_0(M)$ has a strongly extreme point and is therefore not locally almost square.